-(b) Directors' emoluments (continued)
+(a) Directors' emoluments (continued)

+Estimated monetary

-Salaries Estimated monetary value of
+Salaries value of

 and other Discretionary Pension other

-Fees allowances bonuses (i) costs benefits (ii) Total
+Fees allowances bonuses (i) costs benefits(ii) Total

-US\$ in . thousands
+US\$ in thousands

-Year ended December 31, 2020
+Year ended December 31, 2021

 Executive Directors

-Sheldon Gary Adelson(iii)
+Sheldon Gary Adelson(v)

+Robert Glen Goldstein(iii)

-Wong Ying Wai - 2,724 - 136 2,832 5,692
+Wong Ying Wai 3,000 750 150 1,020 4,920

+Chum Kwan Lock, Grant ^(iv) 2,732 885 87 1,163 4,867

-Non-Executive Directors
+Non-Executive Director

-Robert Glen Goldstein (iv)

-Charles Daniel Forman 200 - - - - 200
+Charles Daniel Forman 200 200

 Independent Non-Executive Directors

-Chiang Yun 200 200
+Chiang Yun 221 221

 Victor Patrick Hoog Antink 230 230

 Steven Zygmunt Strasser 230 230

 Kenneth Patrick Chung 200 200

-1,060 2,724 - 136 2,832 6,752
+1,081 5,732 1,635 237 2,183 10,868

-- (i) The discretionary bonuses are determined by reference to the individual performance of the Directors and the Chief Executives and the Group's performance, and approved by the Remuneration Committee. - (ii) Other benefits mainly include share options and restricted share units under the Equity Award Plan, accommodation, meals, home visit travel costs and medical insurance.
-The value of share options and restricted share units granted to the Directors represents the amount recognized as an expense during the year in accordance with IFRS 2 Share-based payment. - (iii) Sheldon Gary Adelson took a medical leave of absence from his positions as the Chairman, Chief Executive Officer and the Chairman of the Nomination Committee of the Company and was re-designated as a Non-Executive Director of the Company, in each case, with effect from January 7, 2021.
-Mr. Adelson passed away in the United States on January 11, 2021. - Robert Glen Goldstein was appointed as the Acting Chairman, Acting Chief Executive Officer, the Acting Chairman of the Nomination Committee, and was re-designated as an Executive Director of the Company, in each case, with effect from January 7, 2021.
-Subsequently he was appointed as the Chairman of the Board, the Chief Executive Officer and the Chairman of the Nomination Committee of the Company, in each case, with effect from January 27, 2021. - (v) Chum Kwan Lock, Grant was appointed as the Executive Director of the Company with effect from January 7, 2021.
+- (i) The discretionary bonuses for the years ended December 31, 2022 and 2021 were in relation to services in the respective years, and were determined by reference to the individual performance of the Directors and the Chief Executives and the Group's performance, and approved by the Remuneration Committee. - (ii) Other benefits mainly include the share options and restricted share units under the Equity Award Plan, accommodation, meals, home visit travel costs and medical insurance.
+The value of the share options and restricted share units granted to the Directors represents the amount recognized as an expense during the year in accordance with IFRS 2 Share-based payment. - (iii) Robert Glen Goldstein was appointed as the Acting Chairman, Acting Chief Executive Officer, the Acting Chairman of the Nomination Committee, and was re-designated as an Executive Director of the Company, in each case, with effect from January 7, 2021.
+Subsequently he was appointed as the Executive Director of the Company, as the Chairman of the Board, the Chief Executive Officer and the Chairman of the Nomination Committee of the Company, in each case, with effect from January 27, 2021. - (iv) Chum Kwan Lock, Grant was appointed as the Executive Director of the Company with effect from January 7, 2021. - (v) Sheldon Gary Adelson took a medical leave of absence from his positions as the Chairman, Chief Executive Officer and the Chairman of the Nomination Committee of the Company and was re-designated as a Non-Executive Director of the Company, in each case, with effect from January 7, 2021.
+Mr. Adelson passed away in the United States on January 11, 2021.